Portrait of an Ibizan Hound close-up.

 Ibizan Hounds are generally healthy, but like all breeds, they’re prone to certain health conditions.
 Not all Beezers will get any or all of these diseases, but it’s important to be aware of them if you’re considering this breed.

-- Cataracts: A cataract is an opacity on the lens of the eye that causes difficulty in seeing.
+• Cataracts: A cataract is an opacity on the eye’s lens that causes difficulty in seeing.
 The eye(s) of the dog will have a cloudy appearance.
 Cataracts usually occur in old age and sometimes can be surgically removed to improve the dog’s vision.

-- Deafness: Deafness can affect one or both ears.
+• Deafness: Deafness can affect one or both ears.
 Puppies and adults can be tested to verify that their hearing is sound.
-If your Ibizan has hearing loss, he’ll require special training techniques, as well as extra patience.
+If your Ibizan has hearing loss, he’ll require special training techniques and extra patience.
 Aids such as vibrating collars can help.

 Ibizan Hound Care

 With their quiet nature and moderate exercise needs, Ibizans are suited to most living situations, from condos to homes with yards, as long you can provide them with a couple of daily walks or runs.
-They aren’t trustworthy off leash, however, and should never be allowed to run free except in a safely fenced area.
+However, they aren’t trustworthy off leash and should never be allowed to run free except in a safely fenced area.

 An Ibizan is an excellent jumper and should be confined by a fence that’s at least six feet high.
 Don’t count on an underground electronic fence to keep him in your yard; the desire to chase a moving object will always overcome the threat of a momentary shock.

-An Ibizan is an excellent walking or jogging companion and will enjoy a couple of 20- or 30-minute outings daily.
+An Ibizan is an excellent walking or jogging companion and will enjoy 20- or 30-minute outings daily.
 He’ll appreciate any opportunity to run free, although he may take advantage of it for only a few minutes.

 Be careful not to exercise puppies too much until they reach maturity.
-The general rule is 5 minutes for every month of age; i.e. a 5-month-old puppy should receive no more than 25 minutes of exercise per day.
+The general rule is 5 minutes for every month of age; i.e., a 5-month-old puppy should receive no more than 25 minutes of exercise daily.

 Ibizan Hounds are intelligent and can learn quickly, but they’ll become bored if training is repetitive.
 If you train your Ibizan correctly, he’ll be an eager, enthusiastic student, but if your teaching methods are harsh or boring, this sensitive dog will refuse to respond to you.

 Ibizans aren’t difficult to housetrain.
-Crate training is recommended, however, as an aid to housetraining and to prevent your Ibizan puppy or adolescent from getting into mischief when you’re not around to supervise.
+Crate training is recommended, however, to aid housetraining and prevent your Ibizan puppy or adolescent from getting into mischief when you’re not around to supervise.
 Remember that he has a slender body with little fat for padding and provide a cushion for his crate.
 Otherwise, your Ibizan may find his quarters uncomfortable.

 Ibizan Hound Feeding

-Keep your Ibizan Hound in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you’re unsure whether he’s overweight, give him the eye test and the hands-on test.
+Keep your Ibizan Hound in good shape by measuring his food and feeding him twice a day rather than always leaving food out.
+If you’re unsure whether he’s overweight, give him the eye and hands-on tests.
 First, look down at him.
 You should be able to see a waist.
-Then place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
+Then place your hands on his back, thumbs along the spine, and fingers spread downward.
+You should be able to feel but not see his ribs without pressing hard.
 If you can’t, he needs less food and more exercise.
-For more on feeding your Beezer, see our guidelines for buying the right food, feeding your puppy, and feeding your adult dog.
+For more information on feeding your beezer, see our guidelines for buying the right food, feeding your puppy, and feeding your adult dog.

 Ibizan Hound Coat Color And Grooming